amyreese/znc-push/README.md

     Authentication token for push notifications.

-    This option must be set when using Notify My Android, Pushover, Prowl, Supertoasty, Airgram authenticated services, or PushBullet.
+    This option must be set when using Notify My Android, Pushover, Prowl, Supertoasty, Airgram authenticated services, PushBullet, or Nexmo.

     When using the custom URL service, if this option is set it will enable HTTP basic authentication and be used as password.